electrode-io/electrode-native/docs/cli/code-push.md

 If you are using version modifiers for your native application, then you should create an appropriate `codePush` configuration entry in your Cauldron.

-For example, for your Android application, if `-dev-debug` versions are associated to your `Staging` deployment name and `-qa-debug` versions are associated to your `QA` deployment name, then you will end up with the following `codePush` configuration in your Cauldron :
+For example, for your Android application, if `-dev-debug` versions are associated to your `Staging` deployment name and `-qa-debug` versions are associated to your `QA` deployment name, then you should setup the following `codePush` configuration in your Cauldron :

 ```json
 "nativeApps": [